 This proposal is an important step in reversing the decline of pancreas transplants in the United States by increasing SPK transplants.
-SRTR modeling predicts an increase of 143 SPK transplants, which would represent a 19.9% increase for 2015 SPK transplants.
+SRTR modeling predicts an increase of 143 SPK transplants, which would represent a 19.9% increase from 2015 SPK transplants.
 While there is a reduction in kidney alone transplants, by comparison, this reduction is 0.8% of all 2015 deceased-donor kidney transplants.
 Due to the increase in SPK transplants, the overall increase in the number of transplants is greater than the projected reduction in kidney alone transplants (143.3 compared to 105.1 respectively).
-While there is a negative impact on blood type O recipients' access to transplant, that is offset by the increase in KPs, the decrease in pancreas discards, and the overall increase in transplant.
+While there is a small decrease for blood type O recipient access to kidney and pancreas transplants that is offset by the increase in KPs, the decrease in pancreas discards, and the overall increase in transplant.
 This proposal represents an opportunity to increase the number of transplants, reduce pancreas discards, and create a more efficient pancreas allocation system by incorporating blood type compatibility.